Hiring a Software Development Company - 14 Dos & Don'ts

 We recommend starting with this curated list of questions:

-• How often do you people change projects?
+- How often do team members change projects?

 PRO TIP: Depending on the number of vendors you’re interviewing and the scope of the project, the process can become very time consuming.
 To help streamline processes, you can divide up the interviews between staff members, but make sure you have identified a specific individual to lead the procurement process and provide oversight.
 This person should decide which questions will be asked and help to keep the discussions with potential vendors organized and consistent.